I have always been a reader and a cook.

 As with so many of Diana’s fans before and since, Outlander became the catalyst for the changes – some planned, many unforeseen — that have altered the course of our lives since that day in 2003 when I threw my cell phone, and a life of comfortable predictability, off the Burrard Street Bridge in Vancouver, Canada.

-Outlander Kitchen was born a couple of years later, in early 2010, on a walk in the woods with our dog at the time, a rescue Dalmatian named Pongo.
+Outlander Kitchen was born a couple of years later, in early 2010, on a walk in the woods with our dog at the time, a rescue Shiba Inu named Koda.
 A scene from Voyager at Madame Jeanne’s popped spontaneously into my head, where, in the aftermath of the printshop fire and Claire’s miraculous reappearance, Claire, Jamie, Old Ian, and Young Ian gather their wits and share a plate of rolls filled with minced pigeon and truffles.

-I ran home with the dog trailing, puzzled, behind, composing the recipe in my head as I rushed to my desk with pen and paper.
+I ran home with the dog trailing behind, composing the recipe in my head as I rushed to my desk with pen and paper.
 I emailed a request for permission to use an excerpt from Voyager to DG’s Canadian publicist within the hour.

 Outlander Kitchen grew out of that first email, and Diana’s generous response the next day.
 I will always be grateful to her for the inspiration, and the unfailing support she gave me during the long road to publication.

 Outlander Kitchen: The Official Outlander Companion Cookbook was published in 2016 by Delacorte Press of Penguin Random House.
-As of September 2018, it is in its eighth printing, with over 70,000 books in print.
+As of November 2021, it is in its fourteenth printing, with 125,000 books in print.
 As well as English, Outlander Kitchen is also available in French, German and Polish.